aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 The rendering of operators in MathML formulas has been improved.

-#### DML Chart Axis Scaling Algorithm Improvements
+#### DML Chart Improvements

+The following improvements have been made to the DML charts:

-The DML chart axis scaling algorithm has been improved to be the same as in MS Word.
+* The DML chart axis scaling algorithm has been improved to be the same as in MS Word
+* The ability to manipulate with DrawingML chart legend entries has been provided to make our chart API more and more comprehensive
+* The ability to specify the name of an xls/xlsx file the DrawingML chart is linked to has been implemented

+#### Rendering to PDF with PDF/A-4 Compliance

+Rendering into PDF with PDF/A-4 compliance has been added by adding new values to the [PdfCompliance](https://apireference.aspose.com/words/net/aspose.words.saving/pdfcompliance) enumeration – PdfA4.
+This option assumes revised conformance levels: regular PDF/A-4 conformance is equivalent to conformance level U of previous versions, and the level A conformance is removed.

+#### Reading of Photoshop metadata resolution in JPEG

+Reading of Photoshop metadata resolution in JPEG images has been implemented to fix an interesting issue with incorrect scaling of images upon rendering.

 ### Loading and Saving Documents